 The NSDL/CDSL assigns Depository ID to the Depository Participants, which include financial institutions, brokerage companies, and banks.

-The Demat account number is combined with the DP ID and client ID in NSDL/CDSL.
-The DP ID usually makes up the first eight digits of the account number, with the remaining eight being the client ID.
+The Demat account number is made with the DP ID and client ID in NSDL/CDSL.
+The DP ID usually involves the first eight digits of the account number, the remaining eight being the client ID.

 How To Identify BO ID?